Juranamou/3Card/README.md

 ### 3 Card Poker Game
 Provide an input, click submit, and the website will provide which player is the winner.
-Example inputs and solutions below.
+Example inputs and solutions below.<br>
-<div style="page-break-after: always"></div>
-To get started simply run 'npm start' to start the application on localhost:3000
+To get started install dependencies with 'npm install' then simply run 'npm start' to start the application on localhost:3000

 ### Example datasets: